• Skip to primary navigation

 Instructions

-• Add the everything except the oil to a small saucepan and place it over low heat.
-Stirring a bit, cook just to dissolve the sugar and warm the mixture, about 3 minutes.
+• Add everything except the oil to a small saucepan and place it over low heat.
+Stirring it a bit, cook just to dissolve the sugar, salt and mustard.
+This should only take about 3 minutes, and it should be slightly warm.

-• Remove the pan from the heat and use the back of a fork to macerate the blackberries.
-(I like keeping them partially intact.)
+• Remove the pan from the heat and use the back of a dinner or salad fork to macerate the blackberries.
+I like keeping them partially intact so there will be small pieces of berries in my salads.

 Keywords great for salads, unique dressings